InjecGuard: Benchmarking and Mitigating Over-defense in Prompt Injection Guardrail Models

 To address the over-defense issue, we propose \textbf{M}itigating \textbf{O}ver-defense for \textbf{F}ree (\methodname), a novel method to identify and mitigate such biases, without relying on any specific over-defense datasets.

 After training our model with the aforementioned data (Sec.~\ref{sec_model_training_data}) using standard supervised learning, we perform a ``token-wised recheck'' to identify biases in the trained model.
 This procedure takes every token in the tokenizer vocabulary and inputs each token individually into the trained model.
 Ideally, these tokens should all be considered ``benign'' since they are individual tokens without any intent of prompt injection attack.
-By doing this, we can identify any biased words that are incorrectly predicted as ``attack'' by the model.
+By doing this, we can identify any biased words that are incorrectly predicted as ``attack'' by the model trained on basic datasets in Sec.~\ref{sec_model_training_data}.
 We consider the bias toward these tokens as the root cause of the over-defense issue in the model.

-After identifying the biased tokens, we prompt GPT-4o-mini to generate benign data (see Appendix.~\ref{sec_generation_prompt}) using random combinations of these tokens (including one-token, two-token, and three-token settings, as mentioned in Sec.~\ref{sec_dataset_construction}).
-We generate 1,000 benign samples using this method.
-Afterward, a LLM refinement process similar to the method mentioned in Sec.~\ref{sec_generation} is employed to ensure the harmlessness of generated data.
+After identifying the biased tokens, we prompt GPT-4o-mini to generate benign data (see Appendix.~\ref{sec_generation_prompt}) using random combinations of these tokens (including one-, two-, and three-token settings, as mentioned in Sec.~\ref{sec_dataset_construction}).
+We generate 1,000 benign samples \lh{(the scale exploration see Appendix.~\ref{sec_sampling_scale})} using this method.
+Afterward, a LLM refinement process similar to the method mentioned in Sec.~\ref{sec_generation} is employed to ensure the toxicity of generated data.
 Subsequently, we incorporate these generated data into the training data introduced in Sec.~\ref{sec_model_training_data} to form the final training dataset.
 Using this dataset, we retrain our prompt guard model from scratch and get the final \modelname.

 As illustrated in Fig.~\ref{fig_smooth}, the retrained model focuses and makes the final prediction on the overall meaning of the entire input, rather than certain trigger words.
 And results in Fig.~\ref{fig_datset_eval} show that our model achieves high accuracy across all three dimensions simultaneously.
 We also present ablation studies of the aforementioned training design in Tab.~\ref{tab_training_ablation}.
 More detailed evaluation results are provided in the following section.